mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/deploy-kaptain/index.md

 1. From the Kaptain tile, select the three dot menu > **Enable**.
     The `Enable Workspace Catalog Application` page is displayed.

-1. Verify that you deploy to the correct target Workspace and Clusters.
+1. Verify that you deploy to the correct target workspace and Clusters.
-    - If the Workspace is incorrect, go back to the main dashboard and select the correct Workspace as in step 1.
+    - If the workspace is incorrect, go back to the main dashboard and select the correct workspace as in step 1.
-    - If you don’t want to deploy Kaptain to all clusters, interrupt deployment and manually move the clusters where you don’t want to deploy Kaptain to another Workspace.
+    - If you don’t want to deploy Kaptain to all clusters, interrupt deployment and manually move the clusters where you don’t want to deploy Kaptain to another workspace.

 1. If available, select a version from the drop-down menu.
 This drop-down menu will only be visible if there is more than one version.